 THE TAS LIST

-There’s a reason this record is on the TAS list, but you’d never know it by playing the average Columbia pressing.
+There’s a reason this record is on the TAS list, but you’d never know it by playing the average Warner Brothers pressing.
 Most copies of this record just sound like an old record.
 You would never even know how magical this recording is by playing a copy that, for all intents and purposes, appears to be the pressing Harry Pearson is recommending on his Super Disc list.

 The catalog number is the same, the sound is not.
 Unless you have at least a dozen copies of this record you have very little chance of finding even one exceptional side.